realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Everything is fake-able (mock-able) and isolated for ease and speed of testing.
 <br>

-#### Looking to Avoid
+#### Avoiding COP Paradigms

-- Prefer to avoid entirely the COP (Class Oriented Programming) paradigms, such as:<br>
+Class Oriented Programming (COP) is a style of programming that seem to be primarily focused around continuing to use old procedural/imperative styles leftover from C and C++, but with Class wrappers instead of just files and functions (procedures) like in C.

-  - Note: These all seem to be primarily focused around continuing to use old procedural methods leftover from C and C++.
+- Prefer to entirely avoid the COP (Class Oriented Programming) paradigms & idioms, such as:<br>
-  - Using Classes as dumb data containers, with no methods.
+  - Using Classes as dumb data containers, with no methods or minimal methods.
-  - Using Classes as name space for methods, with no data.
+  - Using Classes as name space for static methods, with no associated data.
   - Using static methods to modify objects data directly.
   - Using static methods and static variables to avoid having to create objects.
   - Exposing internal data structures and mutable objects.